latolukasz/beeorm-doc/docs/guide/datapools.md

 # Data pools

-So you know now how to create `beeorm.Registry` object.
 Now it's time to learn how to configure connections to your databases.

 In BeeORM every connection pool requires a name that will be used later in your code to define where data is located.

 ## MySQL pool